What reliefs and exemptions are there from inheritance tax?

 You can make an IHT-free gift to any UK political party as long as at the last general election it had either at least two MPs in the House of Commons, or one MP and received at least 150,000 votes.

-What gifts are exempt from IHT on death only?
+Gifts exempt from IHT on death only

 There are certain gifts that will be exempt on death only, so would only apply to assets passing on death (whether under a will or under the rules of intestacy).
 The exemptions apply in situations where certain members of the armed forces or emergency services are killed during active duty.
 You can read more about these exemptions on GOV.UK.